© 2006 - 2019 brand-newhomes.co.uk - All rights reserved

 As is the case with an Architect's certificate, policies like these mainly serve to protect the mortgage provider’s funds offering very little protection and piece of mind for the new home buyer.

 BLP cover is a one-off cost to the house builder/developer and requires no annual membership, registration, additional security or financial bonds.
 Important to note for the home buyer, there is no 2-year house builder/developer warranty (apart from water ingress in year 1).

 This previously provided a comparable warranty to that of the NHBC.
 However, Zurich Building Guarantee decided to withdraw from the new home Warranty and Building Control markets in November 2010.
-Click for more details.
+Click the link for more details.